Resources>Blog>Critical Reagents in Therapeutic Antibody Development: Why They Matter

 Understanding Therapeutic Antibody Development

 The journey of developing therapeutic antibodies begins with the identification of an antigen and extends through rigorous preclinical and clinical testing phases.
-Each step in this process—discovery, optimization, characterization, and clinical trials—is designed to ensure that the final product is both safe and effective for human use.
+Each step in this process—antibody discovery, optimization, characterization, and clinical trials—is designed to ensure that the final product is both safe and effective for human use.
 Critical reagents are indispensable during these stages, facilitating various assessments that verify the antibody’s functionality and safety.

 The Role of Critical Reagents